Floer theory and flips: Clean intersections

 .1in \item[] {\rm (Boundary tree equation)} On the boundary tree part $T \subset C$ the map $u$ is a collection of gradient trajectories:

 where $s$ is a local coordinate with unit speed and $b$ is one of the symbols $0$, $1$ or $01$.
-Thus for each edge $e \in \Edge_{-}(\Gamma)$ the length of the trajectory is given by the length $u |_{e \subset T}$ is equal to $\ell(e)$. \end{enumerate} Given a stabilizing divisor $D \subset X - (L_0 \cup L_1)$, a stable strip $u:C \to X$ is {\em adapted} if and only if \begin{enumerate} \item[] {\rm (Stable domain property)} $C$ is a stable marked strip; and .1in \item[] {\rm (Marking property)} Each interior marking lies in $u^{-1}(D)$ and each component of $u^{-1}(D)$ contains an interior marking. \end{enumerate} Let $\ol{\M}(\ul{L},D)$ denote the set of isomorphism classes of stable $D$-adapted Floer trajectories to $X$, and by $\M_\Gamma(\ul{L},D)$ the subspace of combinatorial type $\Gamma$.
+Thus for each edge $e \in \Edge_{-}(\Gamma)$ the length of the trajectory is given by the length $u |_{e \subset T}$ is equal to $\ell(e)$. \end{enumerate} For each combinatorial type $\Gamma$, the moduli space $\M_\Gamma(L_0,L_1)$ of treed strips is locally cut out as the zero set of a Fredholm map as in \eqref{linop}.

+To obtain regular moduli spaces we introduce a stabilizing divisor.
+Given a stabilizing divisor $D \subset X - (L_0 \cup L_1)$, a stable strip $u:C \to X$ is {\em adapted} if and only if {\rm (Stable surface axiom)} $C$ is a stable marked strip; and {\rm (Leaf axiom)} each interior leaf $T_e$ lies in $u^{-1}(D)$ and each component of $u^{-1}(D)$ contains an interior leaf $T_e$.
+Let $\ol{\M}(L_0,L_1,D)$ denote the set of isomorphism classes of stable adapted Floer trajectories to $X$, and by $\M_\Gamma(L_0,L_1,D)$ the subspace of combinatorial type $\Gamma$.
 Compactness and transversality properties of the moduli space of Floer trajectories in the case of clean intersection, including exponential decay estimates, can be found in \cite{wo:gdisk} and \cite{schmaschke}.
 The necessary gluing result can be found in Schm\"aschke \cite[Section 7]{schmaschke}.

-For any $ u \in \M_0(\ul{L},\ul{D},x_+,x_-)$ we denote by $ \Hol_{L_0,L_1}(u) \in \Lambda_\times $ the parallel transport of the local systems along the boundary.
-Define
+In order to define the structure maps in the Fukaya bimodules, we assume that the union of Lagrangians is equipped with the following further structure: \begin{enumerate} \item {\rm (Local system)} Let $y_0,y_1$ denote the local systems on $L_0,L_1$ assumed as part of their brane structures.
+We suppose that $L_0 \cup L_1$ is equipped with a local system $\rho \in \cR(L_0 \cup L_1) $ restricting to the given local systems on $y_0,y_1$.
+Such a local system is determined by an isomorphism of the corresponding flat line bundles on the intersection $L_0 \cap L_1$, but this isomorphism is not unique. \item {\rm (Relative spin structure)} We suppose that the embedding $L_0 \cup L_1 \to X$ is equipped with a relative spin structure, restricting to the given relative spin structures on $L_0,L_1$. \end{enumerate}

+Given relative spin structures as above, the construction of orientations proceeds along the lines of Fukaya-Oh-Ohta-Ono \cite[Chapter 10]{fooo}, see also Wehrheim-Woodward \cite{orient}.
+We may ignore the constraints at the interior markings $z_1,\lldots, z_m \in \on{int}(S)$, since the tangent spaces to these markings and the linearized constraints $\d u(z_i) \in T_{u(z_i)}D$ are even dimensional and oriented by the given complex structures.
+At any regular element $(u:C \to X) \in \M(L_0,L_1,D)$ the tangent space to the moduli space of treed disks is the kernel of the linearized operator

+The operator $\ti{D}_u$ is canonically homotopic via family of operators $\ti{D}_u^t, t \in [0,1]$ to the operator $0 \oplus D_u \oplus \dds$ given by zero on the variations of complex structure on the domain, $D_u$ on the variations of map $S \subset C$, and $\dds$ on the variations of map on the tree part $T \subset C$.
+The deformation $\ti{D}_u^t, t \in [0,1]$ of operators induces an family of determinant lines over the interval, necessarily trivial, and so (by taking a connection on this family) an identification of determinant lines